ChrisZhu2050/chriszhu2050.github.io/README.md

 3. **Tokenizer initializing**

     - Normalizer
-      > Perform Unicode normalization,  deduplication, or special symbol cleaning to ensure consistent formatting of input text
+      >Perform Unicode normalization,  deduplication, or special symbol cleaning to ensure consistent formatting of input text

-      Normally not perform the aggressively normalize because it cause the meaning losing on letters(e.g. Apple/apple/APPLE contain different info)
+      Normally LLM training was not performing the aggressively normalize because it cause the meaning losing on letters(e.g. Apple/apple/APPLE contain different info)
       - NFC
       - NFKC
       <br>

     - Pre-tokenizer
       > Perform preliminary segmentation (such as segmentation by space or byte level) before the intervention of the algorithm model to define the basic processing unit
     <br>